Genie Shenk: Career

+Shenk was the Assistant English Professor at Texas Southern University, Houston, from 1963 to 1964, and editor at both the University of California-San Francisco Medical Center, from 1964 to 1965, and the American Book Company, New York City, from 1965 to 1967.
+She worked as student activities coordinator for the University of California, San Diego, from 1970 to 1974.

 Awards

 Shenk received the following acknowledgements; Women's Festival of the Arts, 1978; third award winner, Multicultural Art Institute, 1982; Woodrow Wilson fellowship, 1959.
 Member of Phi Beta Kappa, National Surface Design Association, San Diego Artists Guild, American Crafts Council, Allied Craftsmen, Artists Equity, California Fibers.

 The San Diego Book Arts (SDBA) grants "The Genie Shenk Excellence in Book Arts Award" once a year to recognize an outstanding mid-career artist.